jido/Arcadam/Quirks.md

 Note:
 The inner block is required because the number of spaces does not count.
 The outer block is required to attach the final line to the top-level bullet point.

+Result:

+* A bullet point
+  * a nested item
+    * more nesting,
+    that is part of previous line

+      adding a paragraph to most
+      nested item

+  another line of the bullet point

 ### More notes:

 ~~~